sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

 ### Creating studio profile and Issuing ProfileVC

 - browse the application at http://localhost:3000.
-- click on JOIN OUR TEAM button
+- click on the JOIN OUR TEAM button
-- enter email and provide the OTP
+- enter your email and provide the OTP
-- first login will prompt to complete profile (here Studio profile VC will be issued to logged-in user's wallet)
+- the first login will prompt you to complete the profile (here Studio profile VC will be issued to the logged-in user's wallet)

-As soon as you save profile, your wallet will be active with profile VC.
+As soon as you save your profile, your wallet will be active with profile VC.
 You can browse [wallet credentials](http://localhost:3000/wallet) to view the credentials issued to you and stored in your wallet.

 ### `Issuance`